DworkinLab/DworkinLab.github.io/people.md

 Dr. Megan Fritz: Assistant Professor, University of Maryland.

 ### Undergraduate researcher alumni

+**Nour Zaghloul** Nour has been involved with several projects in the lab!
+Organism-wide perturbation of the *grain* gene in *Drosophila melanogaster*, and its impacts on viability and leg development.
+Currently Nour is examining how variation in diet composition influences body size and sexual dimorphism in lineages of *Drosophila melanogaster* selected for increasing and decreasing body size (the Stewart lineages).

+**Arie Mizrahi** Arie is functionally validating the effects of gene perturbations (via RNAi) for candidate genes identified by QTL mapping from lineages of *Drosophila melanogaster* artificially selected for increasing and decreasing body size (Stewart Lineages).
+He is specifically examining tissue specific (developing tissues that develop into fly adult wings) perturbations and will be examining wing size, shape and cell size of these candidate genes.

+**Richard Yang** Richard is functionally validating the effects of gene perturbations (via RNAi) for candidate genes identified by QTL mapping from lineages of *Drosophila melanogaster* artificially selected for increasing and decreasing body size (Stewart Lineages).
+Richard is specifically examining organism-wide and fat-body (a source of some hormonal growth signals) perturbations of the candidate genes, examining overall body size.

+**John Yeom** Is conducting a quantitative genetic analysis using the long-term lineages of *Drosophila melanogaster* artificial selection for size (Stewart Lineages) to test some evolutionary theory regarding the evolution of dominance and epistasis under persistent directional selection.

+**Maheswary Ketheeswaran** Is conducting a quantitative genetic analysis using strains of *Drosophila melanogaster* derived from adaptively diverged populations (in particular for wing size and cell size), to examine aggregate changes in patterns of dominance and epistasis.

+**Arshia Mathur** Functional analysis of perturbations of the *grain* gene in *Drosophila melanogaster* in the developing imaginal discs and its effect on leg morphology.

 **Victoria Lyn** The contribution of stability in morphogen gradients on variation in wing shape among natural strains of *Drosophila melanogaster*.